 The two have to live over the summer with Grunkle Stan, played by creator Alex Hirsch himself.
 Imagine Mr. Krabs if he was human.
 And ran a tourist trap instead of a restaurant.
 And if he was a semi-decent boss.
 (Emphasis on the semi).
 Either way, he’s still a colossal scam artist.
 It is revealed at the end of the 1st episode that he may be hiding something.
 But, what could it be?
 Who knows?

 Well, let’s move on to two other characters in the show that, while not getting the development of the prior three, also play a decent role in the show.
 We have Soos (also played by Hirsch), who is the total kiss-up to Stan.
 Imagine if TV’s Frank from Mystery Science Theatre 3000 was more of a man-child.
 And had a big old question mark on his shirt.

 Wendy (played by Freaks and Geeks alumnus Linda Cardellini) herself seems to take on the role of the “typical teenager” that many shows have tried, and failed (I’m looking at you, Family Guy) to capture.
 To be more specific, I like to compare her somewhat to Dave Lister from Red Dwarf.
 Unlike Dipper, who is shown in many episodes to be more feminine and awkward, Wendy has more tomboyish traits to her persona, such as hanging out with predominantly male friends, lazing around, throwing pine cones at objects, etc, and she also seems much more comfortable with who she is.
-Dipper falls head over heels with her, in a subplot that, for some insane reason, reminds me of a certain song.
+Dipper falls head over heels with her, in a subplot that can best be summed up with a certain song.

-Fun Fact: British DJ John Peel gave this record 27 stars.
+Fun fact: British radio DJ John Peel once gave that song a score of 27.
 Out of 5.